40 Interesting Gharial Facts That You May Not Know

 The gharial is native to northern India and Nepal and lives in and around rivers.
 Unfortunately, it's critically endangered.
+Habitat loss is the main reason for this situation.
 This article describes forty facts about the animal that you may not know.

 Gharials belong to the class Reptilia and the order Crocodilia.
 They are classified in the family Gavialidae within the order Crocodilia.
 The scientific name of the gharial is Gavialis gangeticus.

 1. The first features of the gharial that many people notice are the elongated and impressive jaws and the numerous teeth.

 2. The animal is one of the largest crocodilians, or member of the order Crocodilia.
 Though its body is large, its head is comparatively small.
 The head bears bulging eyes.